fschaeck/AirVPN-hummingbird-docker/README.md

 Execute the Docker build command:

->`docker build -t hummingbird -f Dockerfile.debian .` or
+>`docker build -t airvpn-hummingbird -f Dockerfile.debian .` or
->`docker build -t hummingbird -f Dockerfile.alpine .`
+>`docker build -t airvpn-hummingbird -f Dockerfile.alpine .`

 from the root-directory of this repository.
-It will result in a new image *hummingbird* in your Docker environment.
+It will result in a new image **`airvpn-hummingbird`** in your Docker environment.

-# Run the Hummingbird Docker Image
+# Run the airvpn-ummingbird Docker Image

-To start the container based on the hummingbird image use the following command:
+To start the container based on the airvpn-hummingbird image use the following command:

->`docker run -ti --cap-add=NET_ADMIN --cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro --device /dev/net:/dev/net -e "NETWORK_LOCK=<locktype>" -v <config.ovpn>:/config.ovpn:ro hummingbird`
+>`docker run -ti --cap-add=NET_ADMIN --cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro --device /dev/net:/dev/net -v <config.ovpn>:/config.ovpn:ro airvpn-hummingbird <hummingbird-command-options>`

-where `<locktype>` is one of "on", "iptables", "nftables", "pf" or "off" and `<config.ovpn>` is a valid AirVPN configuration file as can be downloaded from the website's config generator.
+where `<config.ovpn>` is the absolute path to a valid AirVPN configuration file as can be downloaded from the website's config generator and `<hummingbird-command-options>` should be replaced with any necessary command options for the hummingbird client - as explained below - to do, what you want it to do.

+But be aware, that any `<config-file>` you specify in `<hummingbird-command-options>` must point to a file **inside the container** and should either be the `/config.ovpn` from the above -v option to the docker run command or an absolute path to a file you added to the docker image yourself during the build or via docker copy.
+If nothing is specified for `<config-file>` in `<hummingbird-command-options>` it will default to `/config.ovpn`.

-The part **--cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro** of the command is necessary to allow the container to actually load the firewall modules you choose via the <locktype> parameter.
-If you actually make sure, the modules are loaded on the Docker host before you start the container, those are actually not necessary.
-Therefore it is best, if you choose the network lock type you are already using on the host anyway.
+The part **--cap-add=SYS_MODULE -v /lib/modules:/lib/modules:ro** of the command is necessary to allow the container to actually load the firewall modules you choose via the `--network-lock` option.
+If you make sure, the modules are loaded on the Docker host before you start the container, those are won't be necessary.
+Therefore it is best, if you choose the network lock type you are already using on the host anyway and can thus avoid giving the container unnecessary capabilities.
+Using `--network-lock on` will require those parameters to be specified, since the hummingbird client will then probe for the modules to figure out for itself, which firewall modules to use.

-Adding `-e "EXTRA_ARGS=--verbose"` to the docker run command will produce listings to stderr of all commands with their input and output that get executed by the hummingbird client in the docker image.
+Adding `--verbose` to the docker run command's `<hummingbird-command-options>` will produce listings to stderr of all commands with their input and output that get executed by the hummingbird client in the docker image.
+A good way to figure out, what exactly is being done for setting up the network lock.

-You can also pass in any of the other arguments the hummingbird client understands.
-See below.

 # Running the Hummingbird Client

 Run `hummingbird` and display its help in order to become familiar with its